Journals & Databases

 - LexisNexis contains over 650 regional and national UK newspapers from 1982 to the present.
 It is possible to limit your search to either national or regional titles, or you can search the whole of the newspaper database.

-- Times Digital Archive The Times (London) 1785-1985.
+- Times Digital Archive The Times (London) 1785-2019.
 Use it to find newspaper articles.
-The entire newspaper is captured will all articles, advertisements and illustrations.
+The entire newspaper is captured with all articles, advertisements and illustrations.

 - ACLS History E-book is a collection of humanities books (1855-2005) both in print and out of print.
 Books are provided via the Scholarly Publishing Office of the University of Michigan Library.
 Useful for history and literature research.